API Reference¶

 Full Indices Pipeline¶

-Run the end-to-end indices pipeline on percent-cover rasters.
+Run the end-to-end indices pipeline on a single, or multiple percent-cover rasters.

 Run the complete indices pipeline for a single percent-cover GeoTIFF.